lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 capture](https://en.wikipedia.org/wiki/Booth_capturing).

 It only focuses on securing one aspect of the polling process, and that is manipulation of election results after polling closes.
-In fact, it assumes that EVMs have not been tampered with, and booth capture has not occurred.
+In fact, it only works if EVMs have not been tampered with, and booth capture has not occurred.

 After disclosure of the digital fingerprint, which should be done as soon as